 Beginning with the July 26, 1808, issue of the St. Louis Missouri Gazette, SHSMO’s newspaper collection offers researchers a wealth of information about the day-to-day lives of Missourians and the political, cultural, economic, and religious events that have influenced them.
-Available in 1,270 bound volumes and on over 56 million pages of microfilm, these Missouri newspapers document events and public opinion from the state’s rural environs to its largest metropolitan areas.
-A dynamic collection, some three hundred current newspapers, from every Missouri county, are added to the collection each week.
+The newspaper collection, with titles ranging from rural publications to large metropolitan dailies, now includes more than 72 million pages preserved on microfilm.
+The dynamic collection continues to grow, with some two hundred current newspapers, from every Missouri county, collected each week

 Accessing the Newspaper Collection

 The physical newspaper collection is primarily housed at the Columbia Research Center, but newspaper microfilm can be viewed at all SHSMO research centers upon request.
 If you are planning to visit an SHSMO research center, please submit a research request to ensure the microfilm you'd like to view can be transferred to your preferred center and will be available on the dates of your visit.

 The State Historical Society of Missouri is pleased to present a growing collection of digitized historic newspapers.
 These images are freely available to the public and are keyword-searchable.